hunterchris/hunterchris/README.md

 - I take care of anything related to infrastructure: Deployment, Automation, Observability, etc.

 - I also take care of the Tracking platform for the user behavioral data for our German brands.

+- I build data pipelines to ingest data consistently in our data lake (Palantir Foundry)

 <img src="./assets/2825704.gif">